szleski/2dracer-kiro/docs/car-physics.md

 ## Key Features

 ### Speed-Dependent Handling
-At high speeds (>200 px/s for arcade, >180 px/s for realistic), steering effectiveness is reduced to simulate realistic driving physics where cars become harder to control at speed.
+At very high speeds (>600 px/s for arcade, >450 px/s for realistic), steering effectiveness is reduced to simulate realistic driving physics where cars become harder to control at extreme speeds.
+Normal racing speeds maintain full steering responsiveness.

 ### Sliding Detection
 The system can detect when a car is sliding based on lateral velocity: